-Subtitled Thirty-Eight Lessons on How to Recognize Bad Reasoning, The Fallacy Detective uses humor, historical references, and real life situations to help teens learn to think and express themselves clearly.
+Subtitled Thirty-Eight Lessons on How to Recognize Bad Reasoning, The Fallacy Detective uses humor, historical references, and real-life situations to help teens learn to think and express themselves clearly.
 Comic strips from Calvin and Hobbes, Dilbert, Peanuts, and Nuna and Toodles (the Bluedorn brothers’ own creation) are a nice touch.
-Cartoon and comic illustrations, humorous examples, and a very reader-friendly writing style make this the sort of course students will enjoy.
+Cartoon and comic illustrations, humorous examples, and a very reader-friendly writing style make this the sort of course that students will enjoy.

 Instructions for a "Fallacy Detective Game" in which players make up their own fallacies are also at the back of the book.
 You will need two or more to play.